China: a unique Internet landscape

 Examples of this category are MOBA games.

 They open the app store installed on their smartphones and search for the keywords “League of Legends” or “MOBA”.
 They may also scroll through app categories to find games they like.
-For this category, a good search function and a lot of content are of importance.
+For this category, a good search function and a lot of content are important.

 Category 3: Open To Suggestions